mthnglac/ChuckTheJoker/README.md

 [![CircleCI](https://circleci.com/gh/infinitered/ignite.svg?style=svg)](https://circleci.com/gh/infinitered/ignite)

-## The latest and greatest boilerplate for Infinite Red opinions

 This is the mobile app for fun.
 App uses [joke API](https://api.chucknorris.io/) and generate you some Chuck Norris jokes.

 ## Screenshot: